sleeptoken/zettelkasten/Decompiling Android apps.md

 #### Identifying the Correct ZIP Code

 Like always in reverse engineering there are many paths that can lead to the goal
-##### Method1
+##### Method 1 (Trace "Done" button click)

 start from UI and try to trace where the entered zip code goes further down the line we find a method (`m.e()`) getting called, this method gets a reference to the shared preferences.
-\
 ###### Shared preferences.
 These are application specific preferences that the app wants to persist and store even when the app is killed.
 So this is kind of like a database intended for user preferences.

 So we get the shared preferences and then we store the zip code in it.
 Looks like this whole class is related to preferences.
-So we can rename the class now and of course we can start renaming all the other things to make it clearer.
-For example, here we get this string out of the preferences.
-So this string is the zip code and this function returns it, meaning we can rename this whole method to get zip.
-So just by reading the functions,

-02:25

-we can deduct their intention and we can come up with fitting names.
-Of course, these are not the real names of the source code.

-02:32

-These are just names we give them.
-Sometimes our assumption can be wrong, but here I have a good feeling these names make sense.
-And this is also the end of the button click.
-But this gives us new goals to follow if the zip code

-02:58
+So we can rename the class now

+> Renaming classes and variables during reverse engineering always helps

-Is stored in the preferences.
+if the zip code is stored in the preferences.
 Where's the zip code?
+Read and used?
-Red and used?
-Well, here's the method that loads the zip code from the preferences

-and with X we can see where it gets used.
+Select the method that loads the zip code from the preferences and with `Find Usage(x)` we can see where it gets used.
 We can find three places in main activity.
-And when we go through them one by one,

-03:06

-we eventually end up here.
-Here we get the zip code string followed by an if case, checking whether the zip code is 1, 3, 3, 3, 7, or 42.
+And when we go through them one by one, we eventually see an if case, checking whether the zip code is 1, 3, 3, 3, 7, or 42.

-03:14
+##### Method 2 (Find Error Message)

-By the way, if we had chosen a different research strategy, instead of starting with the zip input field, we looked up the text of the error message.
+we look up the text of the error message. search for Whether updates using search feature

-03:26

-Whether updates this enabled, we could have immediately found this code, but we obviously didn't know this at the start.

-03:33

-Both approaches are perfectly valid.
-In one case, we would have found the answer about the zip code Immediately.
-With the other we didn't.

-03:40

-But along the way, we reverse engineered a few classes and functions and learned about the shared preferences used by this app.

-03:47

-So both paths have their advantages and disadvantages.
-Now the moment of truth, let's go

 ### References
 [Reverse Engineering Android Apps (hextree.io)](https://app.hextree.io/courses/reverse-android-apps/decompiling-android-applications)